craftercms/docs/source/reference/modules/studio/administration.rst

 |

-The only required fields for the preview token is the dropdown for selecting projects to grant preview access, and to set an expiration date to minimize the risk of lost or stolen tokens being used without being noticed.
+The only required fields for the preview token is the dropdown for selecting projects to grant preview access, and the date/time fields to set an expiration date for the token, which is pre-populated to a date in the near future.
+The expiration date is set to minimize the risk of lost or stolen tokens being used without being noticed.
 Click on the ``Generate`` button to create the token.

 .. figure:: /_static/images/system-admin/main-menu/create-preview-token-2.webp
     :width: 70%